 Fiber optic attenuators are often used to control the optical signal strength in fiber optic links.
 For example, in a DWDM based system, the DWDM employs multiple wavelengths and channels in different communication protocols and bit rates requiring precise tuning of the power levels of the channel signals.
 Fiber optic attenuators are often used to adjust the optical power signal strength.
 How exactly does the fiber optic attenuator work?
 This article might provide you some information.

 What Is Fiber Optic Attenuator?

-A fiber optic attenuator, also called as an optical attenuator, can simulate the optical loss that could be caused by a long period of fiber.
+A fiber optic attenuator also called as an optical attenuator can simulate the optical loss that could be caused by a long period of fiber.
 Put it simply, for a fiber optic receiver, too much light can overload it and degrade the bit error ratio.
 Therefore, the light power at the receiver end should be reduced.
 Fiber optic attenuators fit the requirement perfectly.
-This usually happen when the transmitter delivers too much power like the single-mode system, or the transmitter is simply too near to the receiver.
+This usually happens when the transmitter delivers too much power like the single-mode system, or the transmitter is simply too near to the receiver.
 Optical attenuators can be divided into two types—fixed and variable attenuators.

 Fixed Fiber Optic Attenuators

 Fixed fiber optic attenuator, also called fixed plug type or fixed build-out fiber optic attenuator, is used in fiber optic communications to reduce the optical fiber power by a certain level.
 Fixed fiber optic attenuators have fixed values that are specified in decibels from 1dB to 30dB.
 Usually, it has a male plug connector at one side to allow the attenuator to be plugged directly into receiver equipment or adapters in the patch panel and has female type fiber optic adapter at the other side to allow the patch cords to plug in (seen in the below image).